 Overview of Cardiovascular and Pulmonary Function

 The discussion of CVP function is organized according to “systems theory,” with the systems’ components subdivided into three categories: individual (or organismic), environment, and task (Fig. 9.1).
 Individual or organismic components of the CVP systems include characteristics such as the ability to generate muscle force of inspiration, diameter of the blood vessels, range of motion (ROM) of the thorax, or airway responsiveness.
 Environmental system components for CVP function include gravity, air quality, temperature, humidity, and oxygen content of the available air.
-Primary tasks of the CVP systems are ventilation, circulation, and ...
+Primary tasks of the CVP systems are ...